What is hair transplantation?

 - The strip method which entails removing a section of hair-bearing scalp (resulting in a linear scar) and dissecting it under magnification into follicular units

-- The follicular unit extraction (FUE) technique which entails using a punch tool to remove follicular units (resulting in small round scars).
+- The follicular unit excision (FUE) technique which entails using a punch tool to remove follicular units (resulting in small round scars).
 This can be done manually, using automated punches or by a robot.

 There are advantages and disadvantages of both methods and some individuals are more suited to one or the other.